Market Players & Govt

 | JTC — JTC Corporation | MTI | Industrial estate developer & regulator of industrial land use |

-| LTA — Land Transport Authority | MCI | Transport infrastructure; road line reserve, car parking rules |
+| LTA — Land Transport Authority | MOT | Transport infrastructure; road line reserve, car parking rules |

 | MAS — Monetary Authority of Singapore | PMO | Central bank; regulates banks, S-REITs, TDSR/LTV policies |